Corporate Social Responsibility

 Environment & Supply Chain

 We also understand that, as a company, we can help make a difference to the environment.
-The Group continues to invest in varying recycling and energy savings initiatives such as LED lighting and with its foreign currency exchange service, providing customers their currency in a clear plastic bag which is the exact size to meet the airline requirements for carrying liquids on board in hand luggage.
+The Group continues to invest in various recycling and energy savings initiatives such as LED lighting and with its foreign currency exchange service, providing customers their currency in a clear plastic bag which is the exact size to meet the airline requirements for carrying liquids on board in hand luggage.

 The Group is constantly striving to reduce its carbon footprint through means of recycling as much as we can and using materials from sustainable sources where possible.